Home Tutorials Training Consulting Books Company Contact us

 Get more...

-This article describes how you can react on changes of the application model.
+This article describes how you can react to changes in the application model.

 1. Listening to Eclipse framework events

-If the application model changes the Eclipse framework sends out notifications.
-The Eclipse 4 framework allows to notify event listeners if this happens.
+If the application model changes, the Eclipse framework sends out notifications.
+The Eclipse 4 framework allows event listeners to be notified if this happens.

-For example the UIEvents.UILifeCycle.APP_STARTUP_COMPLETE event is triggered once the application has started.
-Application components can register to this event and are called by the framework once this happens.
+For example, the UIEvents.UILifeCycle.APP_STARTUP_COMPLETE event is triggered once the application has started.
+Application components can register for this event and are called by the framework once it occurs.

-The central class which defines the Eclipse framework events is the UIEvents class from the org.eclipse.e4.ui.workbench package.
-It contains most of the events or topics and also helper methods to work with the events.
-This class also contains information about the purpose of events in its Javadoc.
-The Eclipse framework sends out objects of type org.osgi.service.event.Event.
+The central class that defines the Eclipse framework events is the UIEvents class from the org.eclipse.e4.ui.workbench package.
+It contains the events or topics and helper methods for working with the events.
+This class contains information in its Javadoc about the purpose of events.
+The Eclipse framework sends out objects of the type org.osgi.service.event.Event.

-A topic, which is fired by Eclipse is the UIEvents.UILifeCycle.ACTIVATE, which is fired every time a part is activated.
+A topic that is fired by Eclipse is UIEvents.UILifeCycle.ACTIVATE, which is fired every time a part is activated.

 @Inject